Richard Pilger: Notable cases

 Prior to assuming his duties for election crimes, Pilger directly handled investigations, prosecutions, and appeals across the complete spectrum of public corruption matters at all levels and in all branches of government.
 Some of his notable cases include United States v.
 Spargo, N.D.N.Y. (judicial extortion); United States v.
 Siegelman & Scrushy, et al., (M.D.
 Al.) (former Governor and former CEO of HealthSouth convicted of bribery and obstruction of justice); United States v.
 Plowman, (S.D.
 Ind.)
 (Indianapolis city council and police extortion); United States v.
 Zachares, (D.D.C.) (former senior congressional staffer convicted of honest services fraud involving Jack Abramoff); United States v.
 West, et al., (E.D.
 Va.) (fraud and bank theft ring operated by CIA employees); United States v.
 Carroll, et al., (N.D.
 Ill.) (first modern conviction of U.S. Foreign Service Officer for overseas bribery conspiracy); Operation Lost Trust, (D.S.C.) (legislative bribery in South Carolina); and Operation BOPTROT, (E.D.
 Ky.) (legislative bribery in Kentucky); United States v.
 Newsome, et al., (E.D.
 Ky.) (vote-buying conspiracy).
 Pilger has received numerous awards for his corruption prosecutions, including the Attorney General's Distinguished Service Award, and the Assistant Attorney General's Award for Outstanding Trial Advocacy.

 2020 election and resignation

-Pilger resigned as Director on November 9, 2020, after United States Attorney General William Barr gave an authorization for federal prosecutors to investigate specific allegations of voter fraud in the 2020 presidential election, going against decades-old guidance to wait until elections were finalized to overtly investigate allegations.
-Barr's authorization prompted Pilger's resignation letter which described "an important new policy abrogating the forty-year-old Non-Interference Policy for ballot fraud investigations in the period prior to elections becoming certified and uncontested."
+Pilger resigned as Director on November 9, 2020, after Attorney General William Barr authorized federal prosecutors to investigate "clear and apparently-credible allegations" of voter fraud before the 2020 presidential election results were certified.
+Barr's memo cautioned that "specious, speculative, fanciful or far-fetched claims should not be a basis for initiating federal inquiries."
+In his resignation letter, Pilger described the memo as "an important new policy abrogating the forty-year-old Non-Interference Policy for ballot fraud investigations in the period prior to elections becoming certified."

+On December 1, 2020, Barr told the Associated Press that federal prosecutors and the FBI had not found evidence of widespread fraud: "To date, we have not seen fraud on a scale that could have effected a different outcome in the election."

-He continued at the Department of Justice as a line prosecutor in the Public Integrity Section prosecuting corruption cases until February 2021 when he resumed his role as Director of the Election Crimes Branch and a member of the Section's leadership.
+Pilger continued at the Department of Justice as a prosecutor in the Public Integrity Section until February 2021, when he resumed his role as Director of the Election Crimes Branch.